Business professionals shaking hands, securing a corporate sponsor for a nonprofit.

 Once your proposal is ready, it’s time to connect with potential sponsors.
 A thoughtful outreach strategy can make all the difference between your email getting lost in an inbox and landing a meeting with a key decision-maker.
 It’s not just about what you ask for, but how, when, and who you ask.
 By being strategic and professional, you show potential partners that you value their time and are serious about building a mutually beneficial relationship.
 These key practices will help your outreach efforts succeed.

-Identify the Right Decision-Makers
+Find the Right Decision-Maker

 Finding the right person to talk to is half the battle.
 While it might seem intuitive to head straight for the marketing department, your best contact could be somewhere else entirely.
 Consider reaching out to human resources (HR) or community relations.
 These teams often have a direct line to the company’s core values, employee engagement programs, and philanthropic budget.
 They are focused on building a positive company culture, which aligns perfectly with a nonprofit partnership.
 When you start by looking at local businesses whose mission connects with yours, you’re one step closer to finding a champion for your cause within their walls.